SchemaStore/schemastore/CONTRIBUTING.md

 - string-embedded DSLs
 - SSH URLs, HTTPS URLs, and other complex URIs

-In addition, be weary when adding exhaustive support to enum-type fields.
+In addition, be wary when adding exhaustive support to enum-type fields.
 Often, when applications expand support (thus expanding the set of allowable enums), the schema will become invalid.

 #### Undocumented Features